vijayanathan23/Saturday-Projects-Blogs/my-staurday-projects/source/_posts/Exploring-Request-Interceptors.md

 3. The **server sends a response** → the **proxy stores it and forwards it back** to the client.

 Pretty simple!
 Well… it **seemed simple**, but it certainly took some time to understand **Golang** and its libraries.
-There were hiccups—like **not realizing the server was encoding responses in Gzip** and spending **half a day** figuring out what encoding was happening! 🤦‍♂️
+There were hiccups—like **not realizing the server was encoding responses in Gzip**.
+I **spent half a day** just figuring out what kind of encoding the server was using when sending responses to the client. 🤦‍♂️

 ---